-K S Chithra
+Queen of Music K S Chithra

-As I observe the Bollywood music industry today, it carries zero traces of its illustrious legacy of non-film numbers.
-Songs with strong melodic bases are far and few between and that’s where I can’t resist stating how the listeners of today don’t deserve a talent like K S Chithra – who is still on top of her game in South India.
-Or for that matter the majestic lineup of playback singers and performers like Sonu Nigam, Udit Narayan, Kumar Sanu, Alka Yagnik, Kavita Krishnamurthy, Shaan, KK, Sanjeevani, Jaspinder Narula, and others who face profound neglect.
-No, I am not stuck in the 1990s but these are voices behind songs that find love and patronage to date.
-90s’ throwback is no joke, for starters.
-Songs from the preceding eras never really enjoyed the kind of nostalgia value these songs do today.
+As I observe the Bollywood music industry today, it shows little to no trace of its illustrious legacy of non-film music.
+Songs with strong melodic foundations are few and far between.
+That is where I cannot help but say that listeners today do not deserve a talent like K. S. Chithra, who continues to reign supreme in South India.
+The same goes for the magnificent lineup of playback singers and performers such as Sonu Nigam, Udit Narayan, Kumar Sanu, Alka Yagnik, Kavita Krishnamurthy, Shaan, KK, Sanjeevani, Jaspinder Narula, and many others who now face profound neglect.

 The baby steps…

-A sensation in South India, Chithra made her grand entry to Bollywood with South Indian producer Suresh Krishna’s Salman Khan – Revathy starrer Love.
-‘Saathiya Tune Kya Kiya‘, anyone?
-The song and the album featuring the hit vocal pair of the era, Chithra and S.P.
-Balasubrahmanyam, became hits, and composers Anand-Milind saw their stocks rising.
-The song was later used in Mahalaxmi Iyer’s voice to pay tribute to Revathy who was making a comeback with 2 States.
+A sensation in South India, Chithra made her grand entry into Bollywood with South Indian producer Suresh Krishna’s Salman Khan and Revathy starrer Love.
+Saathiya Tune Kya Kiya, anyone?
+The song, featuring the hit vocal pair of that era, Chithra and S. P. Balasubrahmanyam, became an instant hit and gave a significant boost to composers Anand Milind.
+Years later, the song was reintroduced in Mahalaxmi Iyer’s voice as a tribute to Revathy, who was making a comeback with 2 States.

-Interestingly, one of her early songs ‘Tere Liye Jaanam’ from 1994 hit Suhaag bore a not-so-unobvious resemblance to the title track of Roja.
-Anand-Milind turned out big-time Rahman fanboys as they hired the very same singers (S.P.
-Balasubrahmanyam and Chitra) to croon this lovely number.
-Well…
+Interestingly, one of Chithra’s early songs, Tere Liye Jaanam, from the 1994 hit Suhaag, carried a rather obvious resemblance to the title track of Roja.
+Anand Milind, turning out to be ardent Rahman admirers, hired the same singers, S. P. Balasubrahmanyam and Chithra, to render this beautiful number.
+Well.

 Fruitful associations…

-One thing I take pride in is the fact that my (personal) favourite musicians from Bollywood were the ones to utilize Chithra’s voice to optimum in the industry – A R Rahman, Anu Malik, and Sandesh Shandilya.
+One thing I take pride in is the fact that my (personal) favourite musicians from Bollywood were the ones to utilize Chithra’s voice to the optimum in the industry – A R Rahman, Anu Malik, and Sandesh Shandilya.

 Having worked with her during his days as an instrumentalist in Chennai, A R Rahman hiring her for his compositions never came as a surprise.
 From the angelic Kehna Hi Kya (Bombay), the National Award-winning Ooh La La La (Sapnay – the award was for its Tamil counterpart) to the peppy Yaaro Sunlo Zara (Rangeela) and the operatic Jaage Hain Der Tak (Guru), their association in Bollywood is one for keeps.

 For Anu Malik, the process seemed more organic.
 A favourite with Telugu producers, Chithra was recommended by South Indian producers in their frequent Bollywood outings.
 In one such association, Chithra made two songs with Anu Malik in Haathkhadi – including the coquettish Jawaani Mein Aag.
-Soon they collaborated in the remake of Tamil/Telugu hit Sooryavansham wherein Malik recreated one of Chithra’s hit numbers as Dil Mere Tu Deewana Hai.
+Soon they collaborated in the remake of Tamil/Telugu hit Sooryavansham, wherein Malik recreated one of Chithra’s hit numbers as Dil Mere Tu Deewana Hai.
 The duo eventually developed remarkable working chemistry and went on to give gems like Raat Ka Nasha (Asoka), Hum Bhool Gaye (Aks), and the National Award-winning Payalay Chunmun Chunmun (Virasat).
 Malik eventually gave her an entire album in Rajshri’s much-hyped Kareena Kapoor-Hrithik Roshan-Abhishek Bachchan vehicle Main Prem Ki Diwani Hoon!

-In songs that possess incredible shelf life, we only wish the actors saved their priceless expressions for a different film.
+In songs that possess incredible shelf life, we only wish the actors had saved their priceless expressions for a different film.

-It is also interesting how composers Dilip Sen-Sameer Sen forged an interesting union with her in Guddu Dhanoa directorials (Ziddi, Salaakhen, and Aflatoon) all of which had Chithra hogging the audio inlay cards.
+It is also interesting how composers Dilip Sen-Sameer Sen forged an interesting union with her in Guddu Dhanoa directorials (Ziddi, Salaakhen, and Aflatoon), all of which had Chithra hogging the audio inlay cards.

 The goddess of hummings…

-‘Hum Tumse Na Kuch Keh Paaye’ reminds me of how Chithra showered her expertise in aalaps onto Bollywood as well.
+Hum Tumse Na Kuch Keh Paaye reminds me of how Chithra brought her expertise in aalaps to Bollywood with effortless grace.

-Chithra, whose aalap’s were a rage down South made full use of her classical expertise in her Bollywood music career.
+Chithra, whose aalap’s were a rage down South, made full use of her classical expertise in her Bollywood music career.
 If you notice her debut number Saathiya Tune Kya Kiya (Love), Tu Maange Dil (Aflatoon), or Tu Mile (Criminal), there were segments reserved for her luscious hummings.

 A top favourite?
 Those heavenly aalaps that cut across Kumar Sanu’s vocals in antara and charan portions of Payalay Chunmun Chunmun…